-Okay, now just check and see if there is anything you have anger about or anything towards which you might hold some feelings of anger.
+Okay now, if you are not angry, just check and see if there is anything you have anger about or anything towards which you might hold some feelings of anger.
 Just see if you have any anger.

 This is a distinction that the guys in the Abuse Prevention Class taught me about their anger.
-There is a different between the anger we are and the anger we have.
+There is a difference between the anger we are and the anger we have.
 Or another way to put this might be that there is a distinction between the anger that we have and the anger that has us.